 1. Under Armour Men’s Compression Shirt UA Heatgear Armour

-- Optimal Comfort: The long-sleeve top has all the advantages of UA compression, but is still comfortable enough to be worn all day
+- HeatGear fabric, with all the benefits of UA Compression, comfortable enough to be worn all day

 This Under Armour Heatgear long sleeve base layer is said to provide supreme levels of comfort, elasticity and quick-drying capability.